sheavner/lde/README.md

 This is lde, the Linux disk editor, for Minix/Linux partitions.
-It currently supports what were once the three most popular file systems under Linux: ext2fs, minix, and xiafs (there is also a "nofs" system under which lde will function as a binary editor).
+It supports what were once the three most popular file systems under Linux: ext2fs, minix, and xiafs (there is also a "nofs" system under which lde will function as a binary editor).
 There is also minimal support for msdos/fat filesytems and